testing-cabal/testtools/doc/for-test-authors.rst

 expect to see raised.
 The second argument is optional, and can be either a regular expression or a matcher.
 If it is a regular expression, the ``str()`` of the raised exception must match the regular expression.
 If it is a matcher, then the raised exception object must match it.
+The optional third argument ``msg`` will cause the raised error to be annotated with that message.

 assertIn, assertNotIn